William V. Morrison

-William Vincent Morrison (1906-1977) was an American lawyer, probate investigator, and genealogical researcher best known for his efforts in seeking a pardon for William H. "Brushy Bill" Roberts in 1950, a man who in the 1940s appeared claiming to be Billy the Kid.
+William Vincent Morrison (1906-1977) was an American paralegal, probate investigator, and genealogical researcher best known for his efforts in seeking a pardon for William H. "Brushy Bill" Roberts in 1950, a man who in the 1940s appeared claiming to be Billy the Kid.

 Early life and career

 Morrison was born in Illinois and was a descendant of Lucien Bonaparte Maxwell.
 Following high school, he became the manager of a grocery store in St Louis, Missouri in 1930 and continued taking correspondence courses at LaSalle Extension University, graduating in 1940.
 By the 1940s, Morrison had become a court appointed probate investigator, specializing in wills and bankruptcies, often working with various law firms in St. Louis, Missouri, and in Texas.

 Genealogical studies and research on the Maxwell Land Grant

 Morrison was a member of the Missouri Historical Society and conducted extensive primary research on the Maxwell Land Grant.
 Many of Morrison's papers have been donated to the Abraham Lincoln Presidential Library in Springfield, Illinois.